Daily riddle: Three horizontal stripes - red, white, and blue - make up this flag. Which Eu...

 Proximity to other major cities Mary (370 km), Türkmenbaşy (560 km), Mashhad, Iran (920 km)

-Interesting Facts About Ashgabat
+Interesting facts about Ashgabat

 Ashgabat is often called "White Marble City" due to the widespread use of marble in its architecture.
 In addition, the city boasts over 52,000 tons of copper, 48,000 tons of bronze, and 20,000 tons of marble, which used in construction projects, also in the construction of a Ferris wheel with fifty gilded stalactites.